Last updated: May 4, 2026

 - Check the 4% rate first: if your home is still billed at 6%, fix that before anything else.

-- Then add Homestead: if you are 65 or older, legally blind, or totally and permanently disabled, and you meet the one-year residency rule, apply through your county auditor.
+- Then add Homestead: if you are 65 or older, legally blind, or totally and permanently disabled, and you meet the one-year South Carolina residency rule, apply through your county auditor.

 - Ask about a missed year: some homeowners can still fix the prior year, especially if they were already eligible.

-- Check special veteran relief: qualifying disabled veterans and some surviving spouses may have larger exemptions through the Department of Revenue.
+- Check veteran relief: qualifying disabled veterans and some surviving spouses may have larger exemptions through the DOR veteran page.

 Important: Many websites confuse the 4% legal residence rate and the Homestead Exemption.
-They are not the same program, and many seniors need both.
+They are not the same program.
+Many seniors need both.

 What the relief usually looks like in real life

-Start with the 4% rate: if your home is still taxed at 6%, you are probably leaving money on the table.
-The 4% legal residence rate is not a senior-only program, but it is the base that makes many senior savings work the way they should.
+Start with the 4% rate: if your home is still taxed at 6%, you may be paying more than you should.
+The 4% legal residence rate is not only for seniors.
+It is for a qualifying owner-occupied primary home.
+It is also the base that makes many senior savings work the right way.

 Then layer on Homestead: the Homestead Exemption removes the first $50,000 of fair market value from property taxes on an eligible legal residence.
-Example only: on a legal residence with 300 mills in total tax rate, the exemption removes $2,000 of assessed value, which works out to about $600 in annual savings.
-Your actual savings can be lower or higher because county, city, school bond, and special district millage differ.
+Example only: on a legal residence with 300 mills in total tax rate, the exemption removes $2,000 of assessed value.
+That works out to about $600 in annual savings.
+Your real savings can be lower or higher because county, city, school bond, and special district millage differ.

-Expect county differences: the state sets the broad law, but counties control most applications, billing, and follow-up.
-Some cities may also have add-on homestead rules because state law allows municipal homestead ordinances.
+Expect county differences: the state sets the broad law, but counties control many applications, bills, and follow-up steps.
+Some cities may also have add-on homestead rules because state homestead law allows some municipal homestead ordinances.

 South Carolina relief at a glance